 In the Division of Biological Sciences, undergraduate advising is student-centered and viewed as an integral part of the higher education process.

 All biology students are assigned a Professional Advisor for their entire stay at Mizzou.
-Professional advisors, who focus more broadly on what students can get out of their undergraduate degree, are available to assist students in the following areas:
+Professional advisors focus broadly on what students can get out of their undergraduate degree.
+They are available to assist students in the following areas:

 - Course selection and registration